Woodlawn Cemetery (Washington, D.C.): Closure, reopening, and current status

 With little funds and relying primarily on volunteer help, the WCPCA worked for two decades to restore Woodlawn Cemetery.
 Reclamation went slowly.
 When the Washington Metro began laying the route for the Blue Line in the early 1970s, the WCPCA offered to sell the western half of the cemetery to Metro to accommodate the Benning Road station.
 But Metro declined the offer.
 Woodlawn reopened for burials in 1975, but by 1987 the cemetery was still decrepit.
 The WCPCA only raised enough money to pay for a twice-a-year grass and weed cutting.
 In 1981, the association approved a plan to improve Woodlawn by having more than 5 ST of fill dirt delivered to the cemetery.
 The goal was to use the earth to fill sunken graves and make it easier to maintain the grounds.
 Lacking funds for labor and equipment, however, a backhoe was used to move the fill dirt.
 This left a number of headstones buried under as much as 4 ft of earth, and many others were damaged.
 The WCPCA acknowledged the situation was unfortunate, but made no plans to uncover the now-buried headstones.
 Financial problems at Woodlawn continued into the late 1980s.
 The Washington Post declared the cemetery so choked with weeds in 1987 that it was impassable.

 The WCPCA established a five-year fundraising plan in 1987 to put the cemetery on a more even financial footing.
 Some financial assistance came in the form of a small annual grant from National Harmony Memorial Park, a predominantly African American cemetery in Landover, Maryland.
 The cemetery received a major boost when Congress appropriated $300,000 in 2000 to help the WCPCA clean up the burying ground.
 The grant allowed the WCPCA to lease (for $30,000) a ground penetrating radar (GPR) system.
 Tyrone F. General, president of the WCPCA, was trained for two years in the operation of the GPR system.
 Beginning in 2009, the WCPCA began scanning the entire cemetery to accurately determine the location of graves—a process that was estimated to take three years.

 According to the Internal Revenue Service, the WCPCA's 501(c)(3) charitable status was revoked on May 15, 2013 and reinstated the same day.

 In April 2016, a crew of 180 plus volunteers, organized by the U.S.Coast Guard Liaison to Washington D.C, dedicated hours to clearing brush and other debris as part of an effort to restore historically important veteran's cemeteries in the region.

+In 2018, members of Delta Sigma Theta and Alpha Kappa Alpha became involved with the WCPCA.